 In order to excite and detect Rabi oscillations in our system, we implement the following measurement protocol (see Fig. 3.13(b)).
-First, we excite mode $|+\rangle$ by applying a drive pulse with frequency ω{+} for 50 ms. Next, a pulse of varying duration τ{Rabi} with frequency ω{d} is applied to drive the Rabi oscillations.
+First, we excite mode $|+\rangle$ by applying a drive pulse with frequency $\omega+$ for 50 ms. Next, a pulse of varying duration $\tau{Rabi}$ with frequency $\omega_d$ is supplied in order to drive the Rabi oscillations.
 During this pulse, a coherent exchange of energy takes place between the two modes, resulting in a change of the two populations.
 Finally, the populations of the two modes are read out by measuring the power spectral density of each mode.
-We average over 50 such cycles.
-Figure 3.13(d) shows Rabi oscillations for $\delta{d} = 0$ (i.e. $\omega{d} = \Delta \omega{x}$).
-Since we are using NW2 which has an intrinsic orientation of $\beta \sim 45^{\circ}$ respect to our detection direction (see Fig.3.3), at $V{g} = V{x}$ the modes result aligned approximately parallel
+For each Rabi pulse duration $\tau{Rabi}$ , we average such cycle over 50 acquisitions.

-Interestingly, our driven two-mode system is close to the regime of strong driving, with the Rabi frequency ω_R approaching the transition frequency $\Delta\omega_x$.
-We observe a maximum of roughly $\omega_R = \Delta\omega_x/3$.
-When a two-level system is strongly driven, its dynamics is not simply sinusoidal anymore, but can become anharmonic and nonlinear.
-In other systems, ripples on top of sinusoidal oscillations have been observed [118], as well as oscillations that are faster than expected from the Rabi model[119, 120].
+Interestingly, our driven two-mode system is close to the regime of strong driving, with the Rabi frequency $\omega_R$ approaching the transition frequency $\Delta\omega_x$ .
+We observe a maximum of roughly $\omega_R = \Delta\omega_x/3$ .
+When a two-level system is strongly driven, its dynamics is not simply sinusoidal anymore, but can become anharmonic and non-linear.
+In other systems, ripples on top of sinusoidal oscillations have been observed [118], as well as oscillations that are faster than expected from the Rabi model [119, 120].
 Such effects may explain irregularities in our measurements.
 Furthermore, note that in our experiments we were limited by our electronics allowing only a limited amplitude A of the Rabi drive, and higher Rabi frequencies should be feasible.
 This would enable further studies of the strong driving regime in the case of a classical two-mode system.